In Florida's local malaria outbreak, forgotten bite led to surprise hospitalization

 Malaria is mostly found in tropical countries and is caused by a blood-borne parasite that spreads to humans through some species of mosquito.
 It can take weeks for someone to develop symptoms after they've been bitten by an infected mosquito.

 The diagnostic challenge in Sarasota, initially, was that those symptoms are common in many diseases.
 The first patient was admitted in late May, but had no recent travel history, so staff at Sarasota Memorial weren't expecting malaria.
-It took lab workers noticing parasites in a blood sample for doctors to even consider that as a diagnosis, said Gordillo.
+It took scientists in the hospital's laboratory noticing parasites in a blood sample, for doctors to even consider that as a diagnosis, said Gordillo.

 But by the time Heath arrived in the emergency room on June 27, they were on alert.